in-tech-gration/LearnJavascript/README.md

 ![Alt text](/img/javascript-please-work.jpg "JavaScript please work")

 #### Contributors

+A big thanks to [Richard Barnes](https://github.com/FenderStrat85) for suggesting the video **JavaScript the Hard Parts: Closures, Scope, and Execution Context**.

 Kudos to **[Dimitrios Michalakos](http://gr.linkedin.com/in/dmichalakos)** for suggesting the `Understand the Single Threaded Process & Event Loop` section and providing me with the links.